STM32OV/OV/readme.md

 * TODO air mixing chamber to be added and O2 sensors to measure and control input oxygen concentration.
 * TODO air warmer and humidifier.
 * TODO a proper back-pressure PEEP valve controllable by other servos on the output.
-* TODO air filter the output
+* TODO air filter on the output
 * TODO battery backup

 ## Software development